AdobeDocs/commerce-knowledge-base.en/help/how-to/general/check-vcpu-using-observation-for-adobe-commerce.md

 ---
 title: View environment vCPU tier in your cluster on Adobe Commerce
-promoted: True
+promoted: true

-description: "This article explains how to check your vCPU tier allocation using the New Relic Infra tab on Observation for Adobe Commerce.
-Observation for Adobe Commerce is a New Relic nerdlet which shows the state of your Adobe Commerce site, current and past time views."
+description: This article explains how to check your vCPU tier allocation using the New Relic Infra tab on Observation for Adobe Commerce.
+Observation for Adobe Commerce is a New Relic nerdlet which shows the state of your Adobe Commerce site, current and past time views.
+exl-id: a0332e7e-d38d-47d3-b3da-293902f45edc
 ---
 # View environment vCPU tier in your cluster on Adobe Commerce

 This article explains how to check your vCPU tier allocation using the New Relic Infra tab on Observation for Adobe Commerce.
 Observation for Adobe Commerce is a New Relic nerdlet which shows the state of your Adobe Commerce site, current and past time views.